pranavpr/cardinfo.github.io/_posts/2020-01-11-standard-chartered-ultimate-credit-card-review.md

 Complimentary access to airport lounges using Priority Pass based on monthly spends is something unique from Standard Chartered.
 Though the idea looks novel, I would have appreciated a quarterly or yearly spend based criteria.
 This is because, for each trip, one person will need at least 2 airport lounge access: one for onward journey and one for return journey.
 Having a limit like 3 complimentary access per quarter on spending Rs.
 60,000 or more would have been more sensible.

+{% include tip.html tip="For airport lounge access during an international trip, use Standard Chartered Ultimate Credit Card in India for onward journey and use Priority Pass in foreign for return journey." %}

+_Thanks Sharad for sharing above tip._

 #### Golf Program

 - 2 complimentary Golf games per month